 1. Prepare Azure AD Connect Installation

-First and foremost you need an Azure subscription to which you are going to synchronize selected users and groups from your local Active Directory.
+First and foremost, you need an Azure subscription to which you are going to synchronize selected users and groups from your local Active Directory.

-- No duplicate mail addresses
+- Duplicate mail addresses

 Use the IdFix tool from Microsoft to make a quick and efficient review of the compliance of your user attributes.
 The IdFix tool will identify any issues and suggest automated solutions.
-Make sure to do a thorough review of the suggested solutions before applying them.
+Make sure to do a thorough review of the proposed solutions before applying them.

 - Tip!
 We strongly advise to export all proxyAddresses attributes before making any changes with IdFix.
 Use something like this PowerShell script for a full export: